PTSD is me.

 Don’t let what others have blind you and keep you from getting the things that you want.

 Including freedom, peace, love and acceptance.
-The first step is to put to emotions put your out there to someone you trust.
+The first step is to validate your feelings with someone you trust.

 Whether it’s a therapist, your soul mate, a parent or a friend.

 I haven’t had anyone in my life like Jordan before, ever.
 He protects me, he loves me unconditionally and unselfishly.
 He proves that to me every day.
 I don’t tell him enough, but my life is 100% better because of him.

 People might say he shouldn’t get the credit for the work I have put into growing myself and who I am, but he has been right behind me.
 Making sure I don’t fall, every single day.
 Self growth does does take a lot of individual work, don’t get me wrong.

 But, I know I wouldn’t be right where I am today without the support and love from him and our kids.

 He doesn’t get enough credit for what he has done for me and for our family.
 I know his dad would be so proud of the man, father, and husband he is.

 Because of one person I have finally had the courage to open about all of these things.